 On MPE, Suprtool can obtain the record length of a file.
-There is no concept of record length on many Linux and Unix based platforms because a file consists of a string of bytes.
-In Suprtool/Open, there are two ways to determine the record length.
+There is no concept of record length on HP-UX because a file consists of a string of bytes.
+In Suprtool/UX, there are two ways to determine the record length.

-- 1) Specify the record length with the Rec parameter of the Input command. - 2) Use self-describing files.
+Specify the record length with the Rec parameter of the Input command.

+Use self-describing files.

-If the specified record size is incorrect, Suprtool/Open cannot verify it.
+If the specified record size is incorrect, Suprtool/UX cannot verify it.
 The most common symptom of an incorrect specification in size is an offset of one or more characters in each field.